-About 9 percent of men and nearly 11 percent of women of reproductive age in the United States have experienced fertility problems, according to the .
+About 9 percent of men and nearly 11 percent of women of reproductive age in the United States have experienced fertility problems, according to the National Institutes of Health (NIH) .
 In one-third of infertile couples, men are often the cause of the infertility.
-A new study recently published in the corrects a 150-year-old concept regarding sperm transport through cilia beat.
+A new study recently published in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) corrects a 150-year-old concept regarding sperm transport through cilia beat.
 The findings could lead to new methods in treating male infertility.

-According to (UNR Med) professor , department of physiology and cell biology, who led the research, the study uncovers efferent duct obstructions as a new cause of male infertility.
+According to University of Nevada, Reno School of Medicine (UNR Med) professor Wei Yan, M.D., Ph.D., AAAS Fellow, department of physiology and cell biology, who led the research, the study uncovers efferent duct obstructions as a new cause of male infertility.

 “We realized that the primary cause of male infertility may lie in a blockage in the efferent ducts, which has never been observed or reported in animals or humans,” said Yan.
 Yan’s research team also developed a new treatment that allows infertile mice with efferent duct obstructions to regain fertility, which could one day be translated into human applications.

 “Men produce millions of sperm daily,” said Yan.
 “When sperm are produced inside the testis, they cannot swim.
 They have to be flushed out by testicular fluid, which carries them further to the tiny efferent ducts that are smaller than the sperm, themselves.”
 That poses the question of how millions of immotile sperm are able to pass through such narrow channels successfully, without clogging.